 Apps are not just flashy animations and pretty logos; they solve problems for people.
-In an ideal world the app’s very design tells the user how to use it.
-Ultimately it is our job as designers to ensure that no user is left dazzled by how an app looks, but totally confused as to how it works.
+In an ideal world, the app’s very design tells the user how to use it.
+Ultimately it is the job of designers and development team to ensure that no user is left dazzled by how an app looks, but totally confused as to how it works.

 That sounds rather daunting when we put it that way, but as with the technical features of an app, design choices can range from simple to complex.

-In the simple case, a client might need only a lightly-customized bootstrap theme for a single-page app.
+In the simple case, a client might need to develop an app using a lightly-customized bootstrap theme.
 A few form fields here, a log-in overlay there, and some API calls to grab any needed backend data, and you’re off to the races.

-Each step of the design of such an app would need to be intuitive and slick enough to keep the user engaged through the whole process, and ultimately might involve a lot of back-and-forth and some tough choices on the part of the client about what can and cannot be dialed back.
+Each step of the design of such an app would need to be intuitive and slick enough to keep the user engaged throughout the whole process.
+In order to do this, the design and development team might do a lot of back-and-forth discussions with the client to finalize what can and cannot be dialed back.